yochaigal/cairn/wip/2e/dungeon-seeds.md

 _"What do we know about the creatures and Factions that occupy the dungeon?"_

-_"What are each Factions trying to achieve, and what stands in their way?"_
+_"What is each Faction trying to achieve, and what stands in their way?"_

 #### Traits